mano-at-sdsc/published-documentation/TableInfo:-file_describes_biosample.tsv.md

-Association between a file and a biosample it describes
+Association between a file and a biosample that it describes

 If populated, `file_describes_biosample.tsv` will contain one row for every file linked to a biosample that it describes.